bblankrot/BrandDetector/README.md

-# Insight_Project_Framework
+# Brand detector
-Framework for machine learning projects at Insight Data Science.
+Project for detecting brand names in transcribed ads.

 ## Motivation for this project format:
 - **Insight_Project_Framework** : Put all source code for production within structured directory